Bankruptcy Law FAQs

 What is bankruptcy?

-When a debtor losses the power to repay all or some of his debt to the creditor, he/she becomes bankrupt, hence, he/she can now let the creditor know of its inability.
+When a debtor losses the power to repay all or some of his debt to the creditor, he/she becomes bankrupt, hence, he/she can now let the creditor know of his inability.
 The inability to pay the debts is called bankruptcy.

 Who can file for bankruptcy?